Learn how to make and braid challah bread! I’ve included a step by step video for you so you can master this traditional challah recipe at home!

 And yes once it’s done, you need to let it cool before slicing into it.
 Yes, after that difficult process of making the bread this will be the hardest step.
 But man oh man that first bite.
 Slather it in some butter and call yourself a baker.
 You just made homemade challah bread.

 I hope this post gives you the confidence to make our own challah bread!
+For more help in tackling this recipe, be sure to give my Ultimate Guide To Making Homemade Bread Recipes a read!
 If you liked this post or find it helpful, let me know and leave me a comment.
 And would you do me a favor, and share this on Pinterest?
 I would be forever grateful.

 Happy baking everyone!